The TPG Growth Team

 Mr. Croff holds a First Class degree from Ca’ Foscari University, Venice, was an Assistant Professor at the Istituto di Politica Economica, Faculty of Political Sciences, University of Padua (1971–1972) and completed post graduate work in Economics at Pembroke College, Oxford (1972–1974).
 He resides in Rome wife his wife and three children.
 He has been appointed as Cavaliere di Gran Croce, Order of merit of the Republic of Italy.

-Mr Dalgaard is a Senior Advisor to TPG.
+Mr. DeSouza is a Senior Advisor to TPG Growth.

 Mr. Ebeling is a Senior Advisor to TPG Capital.